There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 SQL databases use SQL (structured query language) to define and manipulate the data, which is very powerful.

-In a NoSQL database, queries have focused on a collection of documents.
-Sometimes it has also called UnQL (Unstructured Query Language).
-Different databases have different syntax for using UnQL.
+In a NoSQL database, queries are focused on a collection of documents.
+Sometimes it is also called UnQL (Unstructured Query Language).
+Different databases have different syntaxes for using UnQL.

 Scalability